 6. Read a Book

 We know reading together is very good for kids’ brains.
-Usually, if it is mom reading the stories, this will be a special treat.
+Usually, if mom reads the stories, this will be a special treat.

 Make sure to do the voices!